 Glorious as the weather is, if you’re suddenly feeling hot in bed I’ve put our advice here on the best pillow to help you get a cooler and more comfortable night’s sleep.
-There’s advice on duvets too on our new review site Duvet Advisor.
+There’s advice on duvets too on our sister site Duvet Advisor.

 Go natural for breathability.

 Natural fillings are best to keep you cool.
 It’s obvious when you think about it: geese, ducks and sheep do manage through the summer.
 Even if sheep get their thickest woolly coats shorn off, their summer wool coats are breathable and temperature regulating.
 Wool also wicks away moisture better than any other material and wool pillows are actually some of the coolest on the market – see Wikipedia for statistics and surprising characteristics of wool or our About Wool Pillows page.